 The functionality of the IL can be extended by callouts (section 2.8 contains a description of where callouts can be inserted).

 2.1.2 Communication concept

-Senders and receivers are either tasks or interrupt service routines (ISRs) in an OSEK OS.
-A message may have zero or more senders and zero or more receivers (m:n communication, see Appendix B).
+Senders and receivers of messages are either tasks or interrupt service routines (ISRs) in an OSEK OS.
+Messages are sent to sending message objects and received from receiving message objects.